 Matthew Albert is the co-founder of the Sudanese Australian Integrated Learning (SAIL) Program, a volunteer, non-profit, secular organisation that provides free English support and community services to the Sudanese refugee community in Melbourne, Sydney and Perth, Australia.
-2011 marks a decade of community service by the SAIL Program, which now has over 1000 people attending each week at campuses in Melbourne, Sydney and Perth.
+2013 marks twelve years of community service by the SAIL Program, which now has over 1000 people attending each week at campuses in Melbourne, Sydney and Perth.

 Matthew was awarded the Victorian Young Australian of the Year in 2005, as well as being named one of the ten Outstanding Young People of the World by the Junior Chamber International.

 Matthew was selected by the Australian government to be Australia’s Regional Youth Caucus (RYC) Representative in 2005 and continued in this role until 2008.
 He has represented Australia and the Pacific region at international meetings in Fiji, Samoa, the Solomon Islands, the Bahamas, Uganda, the Cook Islands, Sri Lanka, Trinidad and Tobago, French Polynesia and Tonga.

 In 2008, Matthew was elected to the position of Pan-Commonwealth Youth Caucus Chairperson – the first Australian to be appointed to the role.
 In that capacity, Matthew chaired the Commonwealth Youth Forum in Trinidad and Tobago in 2009 and Uganda in 2007.
 In 2009, Matthew became the first young person to address all Commonwealth Heads of Government.
 He was the Special Advisor to the Planning Committee of the Commonwealth Youth Forum hosted in Perth in 2011.